opt-elixir/faktory_worker/README.md

 ## Developing

-Faktory Worker includes a docker compose file that provisons all of the Faktory instances required to run the test suite.
+Faktory Worker includes a docker compose file that provisions all of the Faktory instances required to run the test suite.

 If you have docker compose installed you can run the `up` command from the Faktory Worker directory to start everything required.